-Harassing conduct includes epithets, slurs or negative stereotyping; threatening, intimidating or hostile acts and language; denigrating jokes; and written or graphic material that degrades or shows hostility or aversion toward an individual or group-; and disparagement or taunting of employees, including making false statements about employees.
-Written or graphic material in the workplace that may violate this policy may beinclude being placed on walls or elsewhere on the employer's premises or circulated in the workplace, on work time or using District equipment by e-mail, phone (including voice messages), text messages, social networking sites or other means, including requests for service or records made by any individual to the District.
+Harassing conduct includes epithets, slurs or negative stereotyping; threatening, intimidating or hostile acts; denigrating jokes; and written or graphic material that degrades or shows hostility or aversion toward an individual or group.
+Written or graphic material in the workplace that may violate this policy may be placed on walls or elsewhere on the employer's premises or circulated in the workplace, on work time or using District equipment by e-mail, phone (including voice messages), text messages, social networking sites or other means.